hemanshu1982/python/README.md

-# The repository contains the files created during Python training
+# The repository contains the files created during Python training.